2016–17 NCAA Division I men's basketball season

 The 2016–17 NCAA Division I men's basketball season began on November 11, 2016.
-The first tournament was the 2K Sports Classic, and ended with the Final Four in Glendale, Arizona on April 3, 2017.
+The first early-season tournaments were the 2K Sports Classic, Charleston Classic, and Puerto Rico Tip-Off.
+The season ended with the 2017 NCAA Division I men's basketball tournament, whose Final Four was played at the University of Phoenix Stadium in Glendale, Arizona, on April 1, 2017, followed by the national championship game on April 3.
 Practices officially began on September 30, 2016.

 Rule changes

 The only rule change for the regular season was allowing coaches to ask for timeouts in situations of inbounds on offense or defense.
 Coaches are still not permitted to call timeouts in live-ball situations.

 The NCAA approved a number of experimental rule changes for use in the 2017 postseason NIT: